rohilrg/RecognizeMe/README.md

 # RecognizeMe
-A NER classifier ingesting stream of strings using Google Pub-Sub
+A NER classifier ingesting stream of strings using Google Pub-Sub.